 Students researching topics related to native plant and native habitat conservation in the San Francisco Bay Area are encouraged to apply.

-Academic scholarships of $1,500 for graduate student research and a $1,000 scholarship for undergraduate student research are available.
 Scholarships may be awarded to graduate students or an undergraduate student or undergraduate research team (consisting of one or more undergraduates and a supervising faculty member).
 Evaluation of applications will focus on the stated purpose of the research, experimental design, relationship to native plant and native habitat conservation, and overall impression of the research project.

 Please see our application instructions and deadlines for applications and timing.